brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 11 bht.md

 2. "He repeats that the decree was eternal and unchangeable, but must be carried into effect by Christ Jesus our Lord, because in him it was made."
 3. "Thus he declares, that the proper time for publishing this decree belongs to the kingdom of Christ."

+### Philip Schaff:
+1. "According to the eternal purpose, lit., ‘the purpose of the ages.’
+The purpose belongs to the ages, will be retained during the ages, controlling them."
+2. "'Wrought' (lit., made) has been applied by many to the forming of the purpose (‘constituted,’ E. V., ‘purposed’).
+But it seems best to refer it to the execution of it, regarded as an accomplished fact."
+3. "This purpose was wrought in Jesus of Nazareth, the personal Messiah, the Lord of His people.
+His work and Person are not to be sundered here."

 ### Archibald T. Robertson:
 1. "According to the eternal purpose (κατα προθεσιν των αιωνων)."
 2. "God's purpose runs on through the ages."